vhaasteren/anpta_containers/README.md

 Starting locally
 ----------------

-With the compose profiles, prefer:
+After building with buildx, run the container with:

 <pre><code>
-docker compose --profile gpu run --rm anpta bash
+docker run --rm -it anpta:gpu-cu124 bash
 # or
-docker compose --profile cpu run --rm anpta-cpu bash
+docker run --rm -it anpta:cpu bash
 </code></pre>

 Save the docker image